March 9, 2022

 libvirt is a set of libraries for virtualization management.

-virt-install is a set of commands for managing KVM VMs in the Linux console, that is, the command line interface (CLI).
+virt-install is a set of commands for managing KVM VMs in the Linux console (CLI).

 Administration in KVM is more complicated than it is with VMware vSphere.
 You may need to install and configure additional components for KVM manually (for example, a virtual switch).
 The latest hardware updates are quickly adopted in a Linux kernel by developers because hardware vendors contribute to kernel development.

 Unlike KVM, VMware ESXi has a hardware compatibility list (HCL).
-This means that there is hardware that may not be supported for ESXi installation, and you cannot technically install ESXi on this hardware.
-A VMware recommendation can raise the price of hardware, which increases costs for VMware vSphere deployment.
+This means that certain hardware may not be supported for ESXi installation.
+In addition, a VMware recommendation can raise the price of hardware, thus increasing costs for VMware vSphere deployment.